Loading resources in Spring Boot

 Spring Boot load resource example

-words in a text file.
-The file is located in the src/main/resources
+occurrence of words in a text file.
+The file is located in the

 This is the project structure.

-This is the Maven build file.
-Spring Boot starters are a set of convenient dependency
+This is the Gradle build file.
+Spring Boot starters are a set of convenient

-descriptors we can include in our application.
-They greatly simplify Maven configuration.
+dependency descriptors we can include in our application.
+The

 dependency is a core starter that includes